romana/docs/Content/operations.rst

 Upgrading Romana on Kubernetes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Romana can be upgraded by simply updating the conatiner image used in the deployment and/or daemonsets.
-The following commands update the Romana container images to the latest v2.0.1 images.
+The following commands update the Romana container images to the latest images.

+.. note::  Be sure to use ``kubeclt`` commands that reference the specfic release you need.
+Commands shown below reference v2.0.1 only as an example

 .. code:: bash